How to set up trials of automated vehicles in Australia

 Engage with the relevant state and territory road transport agency (or agencies ) to seek in-principle support for a trial on public roads.

-If you need to import a vehicle, apply to the Commonwealth Department of Infrastructure, Transport, Regional Development and Communications for approval.
+If you need to import a vehicle, apply to the Commonwealth Department of Infrastructure, Transport, Regional Development, Communications and the Arts for approval.

 The minister (or delegate) may grant concessional approval for import of AV(s) under the Road Vehicle Standards Rules 2019.
 Approval may be subject to conditions.